bigsk1/podcast-ai/README.md

 - Downloads YouTube videos/audio using yt-dlp
 - Transcribes audio using Faster Whisper
-- Generates natural conversations using Claude AI
+- Generates natural conversations styles using Claude AI
 - Converts text to speech using ElevenLabs voices - have 2 voices talking about the youtube video
-- Fact-checks content using AI
+- Fact-checks content using AI if enabled in .env
 - Generates audio files for each part of the conversation
-- Can combine and have one audio file for AI Podcast with fact checking

 ## Prerequisites

 Tested in Windows

 - Python 3.10+
-- Nvidia GPU for whisper
+- Nvidia GPU for whisper (optional)
 - FFmpeg installed and in PATH
-- Nvidia cuDNN installed to path
+- Nvidia cuDNN installed to path (for nvidia gpu)
 - ElevenLabs API key
 - Anthropic (Claude) API key
 - voices.json configuration file